-When you’ll bow your white head disappointed
+When you’ll bow your white head in disappointment

 and in your bones pierced by time